dstackai/dstack/examples/accelerators/amd/README.md

 # AMD

-If you're using the `runpod` backend or have set up an [SSH fleets](https://dstack.ai/docs/concepts/fleets#ssh-fleets) with on-prem AMD GPUs, you can use AMD GPUs.
+`dstack` supports running dev environments, tasks, and services on AMD GPUs.
+You can do that by setting up an [SSH fleet](https://dstack.ai/docs/concepts/fleets#ssh-fleets) with on-prem AMD GPUs or configuring a backend that offers AMD GPUs such as the `runpod` backend.

 ## Deployment

-You can use any serving framework, such as TGI and vLLM.
+Most serving frameworks including vLLM and TGI have AMD support.
 Here's an example of a [service](https://dstack.ai/docs/services) that deploys
 Llama 3.1 70B in FP16 using [TGI :material-arrow-top-right-thin:{ .external }](https://huggingface.co/docs/text-generation-inference/en/installation_amd){:target="_blank"} and [vLLM :material-arrow-top-right-thin:{ .external }](https://docs.vllm.ai/en/latest/getting_started/amd-installation.html){:target="_blank"}.

 === "TGI"